 Funnels are a terrific tool for understanding how a sales and marketing operation works.
 In fact, when I would join a new company, getting the data and creating the funnel would be one of the first things I would do as the new VP of marketing.
-The reason funnels are so critical as a tool is that they provide 3 pieces of very valuable information which can help you understand where your business is and where you might make investments to improve: Volume, Conversion Rates, and Velocity.
+The reason funnels are so critical as a tool is that they provide very valuable information which can help you understand how your business works and where you might make investments to improve.

 Conversion rates are measurements from stage to stage.
 If you generate 1000 responses and 100 convert to marketing qualified responses, your conversion rate is 10%.
-Typical baseline stages are Responses, Marketing Qualified Responses, Sales Accepted Responses, Sales Qualified Responses and Closed Deals.
-A useful conversion rate to know is the Response to Close conversion rate.
-Is it 1 in 50 or 2% or 1 in 1000 or 0.1%.
-The response to close conversion rate makes a big difference in how you market and your overall cost of sales.
+Typical baseline stages are Inquiries, Marketing Qualified Leads, Sales Accepted Leads, Sales Qualified Leads, and Closed Deals.
+A useful conversion rate to know is the Lead-to-Close conversion rate.
+Is it 1 in 50 (2%) or 1 in 1000 (0.1%)?
+The Lead-to-Close conversion rate makes a big difference in how you market and your overall cost of sales.
 Your CEO will likely appreciate this number.

 Volume.
 Conversion.
 Velocity.
-These are the 3 elements that can tell you a lot about your B2B marketing and sales operations.
+These are the three elements that can tell you a lot about your B2B marketing and sales operations.

 [Ebook] Four Dashboards to Make Marketing Measurement Easy